 09/01 : Diploma in Mathematics with R. Farwig

-You can find citation data on my ResearcherID page.
+You can find citation data on my ResearcherID page or Google Scholar page.

 - P. Richter, M. Frank, E. Abraham: Multi-objective optimization of solar tower heliostat fields

 - P. Stammer, L. Burigo, O. Jaekel, M. Frank, N. Wahl: Efficient uncertainty quantification for Monte Carlo dose calculations using importance (re-)weighting, to appear in Phys.
 Med.
 Biol.
 (2021).

 - T. Xiao, M. Frank: A stochastic kinetic scheme for multi-scale plasma transport with uncertainty quantification, J. Comput.
 Phys.
 432 (2021) 110139.

 - Z. Peng, R.G.
 McClarren, M. Frank: A low-rank method for two-dimensional time-dependent radiation transport calculations, J. Comput.
 Phys.
 421 (2020) 109735.

 - S. Simonis, M. Frank, M.J.
 Krause: On relaxation systems and their relation to discrete velocity Boltzmann models for scalar advection-diffusion equations, Phil.
 Trans.
 R. Soc.
 A 378 (2019) 20190400.